Careers and Industry Experience

 Read more about internship opportunities, access to GradAustralia on-the-job learning modules and other opportunities here.

 Biotechnology students in BABS and UNSW Science are encouraged to approach relevant industry organisations to identify formal and informal internship and placement opportunities.
+Such placements may include ‘job shadowing’ or more structured work experiences such as being a team member on a project for the duration of the internship, participating in an individual project that can be completed within the hours of the placement, office-based tasks including data entry, literature searches, or preparation of figures for presentation/marketing materials or hands-on laboratory or field-based activities.
 Advice on how to identify and negotiate with industry partners is available here.
+Students can express their interest in such opportunities here.

 UNSW Career Ready Mentoring Program